Fischer-L/PicRestaurants/README.md

 - The node Express server[1]: the Yelp GraphQL dosen't allow "Access-Control-Allow-Origin" so we have to build a server to query data on our own.
 The reasons to chose the node.js and the Express are:

-  1. Our client side is utilizing the node.js so quicker and simpler to continue with the node.js for the server developemnt.
+  1. Our client side is utilizing the node.js so quicker and simpler to continue with the node.js for the server developement.

   2. The Express APIs are eazy-understood and well-documented so go for it.